 You might be wondering, what does the red light on Eero mean?
 The Eero light is red when it isn’t connected to the internet.

-Let’s explore the possible causes and how you can fix them in a jiffy.
+Let’s look at the possible causes and how you can fix them in a jiffy.
 Ready?
 Let’s go.

 What does a red light on Eero mean?